Navigating integrity in the natural products CPG industry

 Related:Transparency: How to start honest discussions about how food is made

 We recognize that achieving transparency and integrity can be challenging, and respect that this community wants more.
 We do, too.
 That’s why you’ll see an expansion of our Standards program, candid and thought-provoking content, and research that drives it.
 Yes, it’s about brand story and ingredients, but it’s also about how a product is made and the impact it has on people and planet.
-At Expo West, we’ll introduce Beacon Discovery, a new platform built to help.
+At Expo West 2023, we introduced Beacon Discovery, a new platform built to help.

 Less searching, more finding

 Beacon Discovery matches vetted products with retailers and buyers, allowing them to swiftly identify products that meet their ingredient standards.
 Buyers can search by ingredient templates, distribution area, certifications and over 100 different attributes to find products that meet their standards and values.
 And increasingly, this platform will help bring transparency about how a product is made.
-Beginning at Expo East, this will make it easier to navigate the many booths at Expo; even better, new products will be available on Beacon anytime, anywhere, throughout the year.
+This tool also makes it easier to navigate the many booths at Expo West or Newtopia Now; even better, new products will be available on Beacon anytime, anywhere, throughout the year.

 Buyers have to answer tough questions: If it’s regenerative, does it also need to be organic?
 Is local and conventional better than organic and imported?
 Is nutritional value a higher priority than sustainability, or the opposite?
 What about price and accessibility: Is achieving these objectives at affordable costs the priority?
 These are mission-driven choices that reflect retailer, buyer and consumer priorities.
 Our desire and intention is to create an ecosystem that offers brands and buyers the transparency and tools they need to make the right decisions for themselves.